saeedmrz/sapphire-mono/README.md

 ###### Master
 For the master branch I have used Redux.
 ###### Toolkit
-And for the toolkit I have used Redux Toolkit.
+For the toolkit I have used Redux Toolkit and changed the Client architecture.

 ## Technologies